suurjaak/grepros/README.md

     --publish

 Publish messages to live ROS topics.
-The published topic name will default to `/grepros/original/name`.
 Topic prefix and suffix can be changed, or topic name set to one specific name:

     --publish-prefix  /myroot
     --publish-suffix  /myend
     --publish-fixname /my/singular/name

+One of the above arguments needs to be specified if publishing to live ROS topics while grepping from live ROS topics, to avoid endless loops.

 Set custom queue size for publishers (default 10):